The local equivalent to the “911” emergency line in Cuba is 106 for the Police Department and 105 for the Fire Department.

 U.S. citizens traveling to Cuba should read the Safety and Security section of the Cuba Country Specific Information sheet on the Department of State’s website for a comprehensive review of the security situation.

-For the latest security information, U.S. citizens traveling abroad should regularly monitor travel.state.gov where current Travel Warnings and Travel Alerts, as well as the Worldwide Caution, can be found.
+For the latest security information, U.S. citizens traveling abroad should regularly monitor travel.state.gov for current Travel Advisories.

 Up-to-date information on safety and security can also be obtained by calling 1-888-407-4747 toll-free in the U.S. and Canada, or for other callers, a regular toll line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).

 The Department of State urges U.S. citizens to take responsibility for their own personal security while traveling overseas.
 For general information about appropriate measures travelers can take to protect themselves in an overseas environment, see the Before You Go section of the Department of State’s website.